starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-10-bare-minimum-cloud-foundry-on-local-machine.md

 max_memory: 4096
 {% endhighlight %}

-When we run our dea command again we specify this configuration file...
+Running `dea` again whilst using this configuration file is a lot more successful!

 {% highlight bash %}
 $ ./dea/bin/dea -c config/dea-laptop.yml